Fernandespaula/single_cell_rnaseq_tbrucei/README.md

 Trypanosoma brucei:

-samples from 10x Genomics and Indrop from our lab and other groups.
+Samples from 10x Genomics and Indrop from our lab and other groups.
 (more details of each sample in singlecell_rnaseq_projects directory)

-reference genome: GTF created in our lab, extended 3' UTRs and addition of mVSGs - version in use: gtfv8.8, genome fasta file from trypdb with mVSGs added.
+reference genome: GTF created in our lab, extended 3' UTRs and addition of mVSGs - version in use: gtfv8.11.2, genome fasta file from TriTrypDB with mVSGs added.
 (in ref_genome_tbrucei directory)

 goals: